masyl/funex/README.md

 ## Roadmap

+### v0.3

+- Apply unit tests to the minified build
+- Working support of all modern browsers
 - Document : Whitespace support
 - Document : Support for Multi-statement
 - Document : Code Quality and Hygiene
-- Document : Support for inline JSON
+- Document : Support for inline JSON (No litterals)
 - Document : Available Dists
 - Document: Lower cyclomatic complexity : all functions under 5
-- Support for literal object notation (needed?)
-- Measure impact of uncompressible member names on gZipped version of the library
-- Re-avaluate the need for the test runner
+- A pretty homepage
+- A new logo

+### v0.4

-- Automate test suite on the frontend in all browsers (testling or testling)
+- Automate test suite on the frontend in all browsers (testling or sauce labs)
-- Fix ie9 support
-- Measure impact of uncompressible member names on gZipped version of the library
-- Refactoring: tokenHandler should manipulate a cursor object instead of multiple argument and return values
-- Support evaluation of async expressions with a standard callback
 - Syntax error on unclosed function calls and array gets
-- Syntax error on miss-use of ";"
 - Syntax error on miss-placed string test."string"
 - Syntax error on unterminated statement

-- Test syntax errors on bad json
+### v0.5

+- A api to tap property access and function calls
 - A tool to try/test funex live
+- Better sample usage
 - 100% Annotated code
-- Test coverage report or integration with coveralls.io
-- Detailed syntax documentation
-- A pretty web-site
-- A new logo
-- Apply unit tests to the minified build
-- Multi-broser tests with Sauce or Testling
-- Only push minimal deps with bower
+- Support evaluation of async expressions with a standard callback

+### v0.6

 - Capacity setting: multi-statement ()
+- Capacity setting: JSON
 - Capacity setting: true/false primitives (true)
 - Capacity setting: validator for function calls
 - Capacity setting: validator for property access
 - Capacity setting: validator for value access
-- Low capacity by default
-- Simplify the installed bower package